-This Cream of Asparagus Soup is the perfect spring soup full of fresh and vibrant flavours!
-Serve it with a baguette on the side for dinner.
+This Easy Cream of Asparagus Soup is the perfect spring soup full of fresh and vibrant flavours!
+It’s a healthy option for lunch or dinner.

 Ingredient and substitutions